pfdubois/BridgeBidding/source/MajorOpenings.rst

 Standard Responses
 ------------------

-Here are the replies to a one of a major opening when 2/1 does *not* apply.
-Either we are a passed hand or our RHO has bid or doubled.
+Here are the replies to a one of a major opening when 2/1 and 1N forcing are not in effect.
+Either we are a passed hand or our RHO has interfered.
 When we are a passed hand, we must be cautious in case partner opened light.
-People playing the older "Standard American" (SAYC) system just use these rules all the time.
+People playing the older "Standard American" (SAYC) system just use these rules all the time, and they are pretty much the rules we saw for minor openings.

+We will assume now that you're a passed hand.
+The interference case is covered later.

 Weak Hands
 ~~~~~~~~~~